-This is by far the most powerful control in each channel.
+GAIN: This is by far the most powerful control in each channel.
 It not only determines the overall gain amount, shape and sensitivity of the channel...but it is also a powerful Tone control.
 Generally speaking, whatever is dialed here ultimately determines the channels personality.
 Set low, it allows cleaner, brighter sounds with enhanced dynamic response, especially in the higher frequencies.
+Set high the whole personality of the channel becomes devicer fetter and more everytimes.

+cies.
 Set high the whole personality of the channel becomes darker, fatter and more overdriven.

-In the DC-3 we worked hard to make sure the entire range of Gain available is usuable and more importantly, musical.
-Don't think for a moment that this simple one knob layout limits you as to the amount and texture of gain.
-Long neurotic hours were spent to ensure the ranges of gain were stylistically accurate.
-It's probably a good time to mention that most of the great sounds can be found by setting the GAIN Control moderately, especially in the LEAD Channel.
-For example, somewhere between 2 thru 6 In the RHYTHM Channel try setting this control somewhere between 3 thru 8.
-Use of moderation here will reduce the likelihood of pesky tube microphonic problems ever occurring, while at the same time making the two channels easier to balance in relative listening volume and effects send signal strength.
+In the DC-10 we worked hard to make sure the entire range of GAIN available is usable and more importantly, musical.
+Don't think for a moment that this simple one knob layout limits you as to the amount and texture of GAIN.
+Long neurotic hours were spent to ensure the ranges of GAIN were stylistically accurate.
+It's probably a good time to mention that most of the great sounds can be found by setting the GAIN control moderately, especially in the LEAD channel.
+For example, somewhere between 2 thru 6.
+In the RHYTHM channel try setting this control somewhere between 3 thru 8.
+Use of moderation here will reduce the likelihood of pesky microphonic tube problems ever occurring, while at the same time making the two channels easier to balance in relative listening volume and effects send signal strength.